opiter09/Fossil-Fighters-Champions-Randomizer/README.md

 - I have absolutely no idea how to deal with Treasure Lake's variable fossils, so they have been replaced with the fossils for whoever replaces Tricera.
 It's okay, though, the starters are still available in Hot Spring Heights
+- Because of this text editing, this randomizer will only work on the English version of the game, gomen'nasai
 - The color randomization refers to the palette changes Super Fossils make.
 Due to complications with editing individual creature data, many vivosaurs which changed to the same palette before will change to the same different one after